Quick Start

 We recommend you to add additional Artemis modules from https://github.com/CERT-Polska/Artemis-modules-extra/ - these modules haven’t been included in core due to licensing reasons, but provide additional features such as e.g. SSL verification (certificate validity, proper redirect, etc.), subdomain takeover check or SQL injection check.

-To do that, clone https://github.com/CERT-Polska/Artemis-modules-extra/ inside the Artemis directory and use:
+To do that, clone https://github.com/CERT-Polska/Artemis-modules-extra/ inside the Artemis directory and run ./scripts/start.

 For the full list of available configuration options you may set in the .env file, see Configuration options.